-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) The person must ensure that the safety sign is - (a) located next to the hazard; and - (b) clearly visible to a person approaching the hazard. - (4) In this regulation, safety sign does not include a placard.
+- (3) The person must ensure that the safety sign is- - (a) located next to the hazard; and - (b) clearly visible to a person approaching the hazard. - (4) In this regulation-

-354. Identification of risk of physical or chemical reaction
+354-Identification of risk of physical or chemical reaction

-- (1) A person conducting a business or undertaking at a workplace must identify any risk of a physical or chemical reaction in relation to a hazardous chemical used, handled, generated or stored at a workplace.
-Penalty: In the case of - (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) Subregulation (1) does not apply if the hazardous chemical undergoes the physical or chemical reaction in a manufacturing process or as part of a deliberate process or activity at the workplace. - (3) A person conducting a business or undertaking at a workplace must take all reasonable steps to ensure that a hazardous chemical is used, handled, generated or stored so as not to contaminate food, food packaging or personal use products.
+(1) A person conducting a business or undertaking at a workplace must identify any risk of a physical or chemical reaction in relation to a hazardous chemical used, handled, generated or stored at a workplace.

+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) Subregulation (1) does not apply if the hazardous chemical undergoes the physical or chemical reaction in a manufacturing process or as part of a deliberate process or activity at the workplace. - (3) A person conducting a business or undertaking at a workplace must take all reasonable steps to ensure that a hazardous chemical is used, handled, generated or stored so as not to contaminate food, food packaging or personal use products.